zyedidia/Literate/README.md

 # Literate

-This branch stores the in-development version of the re-made Literate tool.
-The new version will support weaving to PDF and tex as primary targets, as well as markdown and html.

-The rest of this readme is out of date and will be updated once the new version of Literate is ready for use.

 ## What is Literate programming?

 Literate programming is a style of programming invented by Donald Knuth, where the main idea is that a program's source code is made primarily to be read and understood by other people, and secondarily to be executed by the computer.